orthosie/laravel-filepond/README.md

 <p align="center">
   <strong>An all in one Laravel backend for <a href="https://pqina.nl/filepond/" target="_blank">FilePond</a></strong><br>
+  Forked from Sopamo/laravel-filepond to update I6 compatibility and to allow multiple file uploads.
 </p>
 <p>
     We currently support the `process` and `revert` methods and are securing those via the Laravel encryption/decryption methods.